tonyahowe/TrainingMaterials/ThemingIntro/ThemingOmeka.md

 ### Activities

 * Add a configuration option to change the color to use for item titles
-* Add configuration option to highlight the description of an item (see items/show page suggested activities)
+* Add configuration option to highlight the description of an item (see items/show page activities)